cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 Any other specifications regarding the encoding of messages, storage, events, transaction execution or interaction with consensus environments should get specified at a level above the cross-language framework.
 The cross-language framework is intended to be a minimal specification that allows for the execution of messages across different code environments.

 TODO: packet sizes and any details of formats of message data and message responses

+TODO: how do we deal with pre- and post-handlers that have been specified now in core? are these an execution manager concern, can they be dealt with at another level, or should they be unsupporte?

 ## Abandoned Ideas (Optional)